doppar/framework/README.md

 Doppar sustained `~7x higher` throughput than Laravel (318 vs 44 req/s).
 Doppar is `~8x faster` under 1000 concurrent requests.
 Doppar stayed under 3s median latency and delivered stable high throughput, making it far more suitable for high-concurrency, database-heavy workloads.

+Under high-concurrency, database-backed scenarios, Doppar significantly outperforms Laravel in raw speed, latency, and efficiency.
+This makes Doppar a strong choice for applications requiring high throughput and low response times.
 Doppar isn’t just a `new PHP framework` — it outperforms PHP's popular framework by nearly an order of magnitude in concurrency + DB tests.

 ### 1. Performance & Lightweight Architecture
 - **Minimal overhead**: Core stripped of third-party dependencies → lightning-fast performance with minimal bloat.